-But APART from those, mostly politicians are doing a good job right now.
-They’re doing the right thing.
+But APART from those, politicians are mostly doing a good job.
 Following the advice of experts.
-Showing up and being clear in their communications.
-Trying to do the best for the most amount of people.
+Being clear in what they say.
+Doing the right thing for everyone.

 How are marketers doing?

 Great marketers understand what their target audience needs.
-It’s a basic first step to in marketing. (it’s why our first ever blog article was on the importance of market research.
-And also drove our article on the future of market research industry after Covid-19).
+It’s the first step in marketing. (it’s why our first ever article was on the importance of market research.
+And also drove our future of market research after Covid-19 article).

-So we did some quick research using trending searches to find what consumers need right now.
+So we did some quick research using trending searches to find what people need right now.
 And no spoilers, but ‘marketing advice‘ isn’t on the list.

 Google Autocomplete - corona

-As per our guide to secondary research, Google Autocomplete’s predictive power is a simple, powerful, but often overlooked marketing tool.
+As per our secondary research guide, Google Autocomplete’s predictive power is a simple, powerful, but often overlooked marketing tool.

 It gives a good high-level insight on the needs and thinking of your target audience on any subject, based on what they search on.

-Look at these what comes up on corona for example.
+Look at what comes up on corona, for example.

-Unsurprisingly, Australia comes high up.
-But then you’ve four of the most affected countries who also have high immigration rates into Australia – USA, Italy, UK and China.
+No surprise Australia comes top after the virus itself.
+But then you’ve got 4 of the most affected countries who also have high immigration rates into Australia – USA, Italy, UK and China.

-If you’re a brand owner with links to those countries, there’s an insight there that people in Australia are worrying about family and friends overseas.
+If you’re a brand owner with links to those countries, there’s an insight there.
+People in Australia are worried about family and friends overseas.

-So, if you can help by providing a service or posting relevant messages on social media, on websites, or in adverts that shows you have some empathy and understanding for what people are worrying about right now, that’s a way to boost your brand identity.
-And you do this because doing the right thing by your customers should be part of everything you do.
+So you can bolster your brand identity by helping.
+Provide a service if it’s relevant.
+Post empathetic messages on social media, on your website and in your adverts.
+Show you understand and show you care.
+People need empathy and understanding right now.
+Do these things because doing the right thing by your customers should be part of everything you do.
 It should underpin your purpose and values.

-Then look at the other terms – ‘map’ is clearly driven by a little bit of self-interest, self-preservation.
-Nobody wants to be near the epicentre of any outbreak.
-So checking the map for where it’s all happening is understandable.
+Now look at the other terms.
+Map is clearly driven by some self-interest and self-preservation.
+Nobody wants to be near an outbreak.
+So checking the map for where it’s happening is understandable.

 But a more interesting insight for marketers comes from the searches for vaccine and cure.